Gunmen kill seven in attack on Muslim council in Afghan south - police

 Four civilians and three police were killed and seven people wounded in the attack in Lashkar Gah, the provincial capital.

-Afghan forces rushed to the scene and killed the two gunmen in the ensuing three-hour gun battle, security officials said.
+One gunman was killed and another was still fighting with security forces, Aqa added.

-The Afghan Taliban, ousted from power in 2001, have been fighting to bring down the U.S.-backed government in Kabul, and stepped up attacks after most foreign forces pulled out at the end of last year.
+The Afghan Taliban, ousted from power in 2001 by U.S.-led forces, have been fighting to bring down the U.S.-backed government in Kabul, and stepped up attacks after most foreign forces pulled out at the end of last year.

 Helmand province has been the scene of number of deadly attacks by the Taliban.